typedoc2md/typedoc-plugin-markdown/developer-docs/typedoc-plugin-markdown/README.md

 # typedoc-plugin-markdown

-"typedoc-plugin-markdown" is the core package of this monorepo and is the package that is used to generate the markdown documentation:
+The core package of this monorepo and is the package that is used to generate the markdown documentation.

 ## What does the package do?